610265158/DSFD-tensorflow/README.md

 `...../9_Press_Conference_Press_Conference_9_659.jpg| 483(xmin),195(ymin),735(xmax),543(ymax),1(class) ......`
 one line for one pic, **caution! class should start from 1, 0 means bg**)

-2. set config=vgg_config in train_config.py   or check the train_config.py choose one
+2. set config=lightnet_config in train_config.py   or check the train_config.py choose one

 3. if recover from a pretrained model  set config.MODEL.pretrained_model='yourmodel' in the configs